chrisjason0505/Quiz-App/README.md

 ---

 ## Acknowledgments
 This project was developed under the Developers Club initiative and serves as a comprehensive demonstration of frontend development proficiency.
-It stands as a portfolio project intended to showcase technical capability to prospective employers, including leading tech giants such as Google.
+It stands as a portfolio project intended to showcase technical capability to prospective employers.